A guide to choosing your perfect forex broker

 The Commodity Futures Trading Commission (CFTC) and the National Futures Association (NFA)

 The CFTC and the NFA are the only regulatory authorities charged with licensing Forex brokers who operate within the United States.
-The laws governing Forex trading in the USA are quite different to those in Europe and the rest of the world, which has resulted in very few brokers being licensed to operate in the country.
+The laws governing Forex trading in the USA are quite different from those in Europe and the rest of the world, which has resulted in very few brokers being licensed to operate in the country.
 Therefore, if you are a US resident, you should thoroughly vet your chosen broker to ensure that they are licensed by either the CFTC or the NFA before opening an account and depositing funds, lest they be a fraud.

 Other less know regulators include the Investment Information Regulatory Organization of Canada (IIROC), the Monetary Authority of Singapore (MAS) and the Swiss Federal Banking Commission (SFBC).
-Always confirm is your country has a regulator who oversees Forex trading activities and find out if there are any licensed brokers operating in your country.
+Always confirm if your country has a regulator who oversees Forex trading activities and find out if there are any licensed brokers operating in your country.

 Word of advice: you can use a broker licensed by any of the above authorities in most countries, except for U.S. residents who have to trade only with brokers licensed to operate in the USA.

 Forex brokers offer different types of accounts and not every account offered is suitable for you.
-You have to choose an account type based on your trading goals, the funds you have allocated to trading and you trading styles.
+You have to choose an account type based on your trading goals, the funds you have allocated to trading and your trading styles.
 This is a very wide topic, which we will go into detail in another article, but we’ll cover the basics right now.

 The key things you need to consider before deciding on an account type include: